 Figure 29: At least half of the transferees were adult males

 In general, main developments in EU+ countries with regard to Dublin procedure reflected the volume of cases that needed to be processed.
-While this section focuses on general Dublin procedures, information regarding application of detention under Dublin is presented in the section on Detention.
+While this section focuses on general Dublin procedures, information regarding application of detention under the Dublin III Regulation is presented in the section on Detention.

 Several EU+ countries introduced relatively substantial organisational changes.